 Stage 3 breast cancer refers to cancer in the breast that has spread to several nearby lymph nodes.
-Doctors also describe breast cancer as stage 3 if a tumor is larger than 5 centimeters and cancer has spread to any lymph nodes, but not to distant organs.
+Doctors also describe breast cancer as stage 3 if a tumor is larger than 5 centimeters (cm), and the cancer has spread to any lymph nodes but not to distant organs.

 Receiving a stage 3 cancer diagnosis can be distressing, but life expectancy and treatments are improving all the time.